XLab-Tongji/microservice-testing4opnfv-draft/README.md

 - [JinJia2](http://jinja.pocoo.org/)
 - [Flask](http://flask.pocoo.org/)
-- [RabbitMQ as a Service](https://www.cloudamqp.com/#/) We just use a public rabbitMQ service instead of
-// installing a private rabbitMQ
-    {username:xthidnmx,password:naMqLqyPbJlrtYBkm-ZTYcdiIpZcwJsC},if you want to use a private rabbitMQ service, you could also refer to this project [docker_nameko](https://github.com/chunchill/docker-nameko)
+- [RabbitMQ as a Service](https://www.cloudamqp.com/#/) We just use a public rabbitMQ service instead of installing a private rabbitMQ `{username:xthidnmx,password:naMqLqyPbJlrtYBkm-ZTYcdiIpZcwJsC}`,if you want to use a private rabbitMQ service, you could also refer to this project [docker_nameko](https://github.com/chunchill/docker-nameko)
 - [Docker](https://www.docker.com/),the services are hosted with docker container
 - [Docker Compose/Kubernetes](https://kubernetes.io/),the services could be orchestrated with kubenetes or Docker compose